Prepare yourself for a successful job search whilst your CV writer does the work

-Many employers will check out your visibility and reputation online or Google your name when considering your application, so use the time before your draft arrives to check that they're all in order and telling the story you want recruiters to see.
+Many employers will check out your visibility and reputation online or Google your name when considering your application, so use the time before your draft arrives to check that they're all in order and telling the story that you want recruiters to see.

 That doesn't mean you should remove all traces of personality!
-Just make sure there are no major faux pas present that could come back to haunt you, and check your privacy settings if you're unsure.
+Just make sure there are no major faux pas present that could come back to haunt you and check your privacy settings if you're unsure.

 LinkedIn is a great space for networking and job hunting, so spend a fair chunk of your social media audit making sure that your profile is complete and presenting the very best version of your career.
-TopCV can help you with this if you're unsure what's required.
+TopCV can help you with this if you're unsure of what's required.

 Start looking for jobs

 As you wait for your new CV, dip your toes in the water and find out what the jobs market is looking like.
 What's available in your field?

 If you find anything of interest, bookmark it so that you can apply as soon as your CV is ready.
 Additionally, you can try to find out the name of the HR Manager so that you can go directly to them with your application and any questions that arise.

 The majority of jobs these days are secured through networking and personal referrals.
 Contact people in your network so that they're aware you're job hunting and have you at the top of their minds should an opportunity arise.